- The minimum salary in Romania, in 2024, is 2,079 lei NET (418 Euros).

-Compared to the previous year, the average wage in Romania has increased by some 40 Euros – one of the biggest increases in recent years.
+Compared to the previous year, the average wage in Romania has increased by around 140 Euros – one of the biggest increases in recent years.
 It’s interesting to note that the average salary has more than doubled since 2013.

 Another thing to consider when thinking about average wages is that the numbers are usually bigger in larger cities (Bucharest, Brasov, Cluj, Constanta, Timisoara etc) and get closer to the minimum in the smaller ones.